heroku/sf-functions-python/README.md

 ### Generate the Python Function

-From the SFDX project root, run:
+From the root directory of your SFDX project, run:

 ```sh
 sf generate function \